gvim vim -g

 Information about Hugo’s packaging status is at repology.org/project/hugo-sitegen/versions and right here in this Repology badge:

-For more about nix-nux, see Infinite Ink’s…
+For more related to nix-nux, see Infinite Ink’s…